-Office of the Helen P. Denit Honors Program Academic Center 121
+Office of the Helen P. Denit Honors Program Academic Center 121 Tel: 410.837.6583 Email: honorsprogram@ubalt.edu Web: ubalt.edu/honors

-Email: honorsprogram@ubalt.edu/honorsprogram@ubalt.edu/honorsprogram@ubalt.edu

 The Helen P. Denit Honors Program was established by a generous gift from the Helen P. Denit Charitable Trust in 1993.

-The Helen P. Denit Honors Program is designed for students who have demonstrated an interest in and ability for engaging in exceptional learning opportunities.
+It is designed for students who have demonstrated an interest in and ability for engaging in exceptional learning opportunities.
 Our distinctive courses are small and focus on learning by discussing and doing.
 We encourage student development outside the classroom by financially supporting students to, among other things, travel to conferences, study abroad and engage in unpaid internships.

 The Helen P. Denit Business and Accounting honors programs, which are built on the larger University honors program, offer special opportunities for students seeking a career in business or accounting.
 For more information, including eligibility requirements, visit the program's website.
+There are also honors tracks in the History and Philosophy, and Law and Ethics majors, but students in any major may be a part of the Denit Honors Programs.

-HENRY AND RUTH BLAUSTEIN ROSENBERG CENTER FOR STUDENT INVOLVEMENT
+HENRY AND RUTH BLAUSTEIN ROSENBERG CENTER FOR STUDENT ENGAGEMENT AND INCLUSION

-Tel: 410.837.5417

-Fax: 410.837.5431

-Email: csi@ubalt.edu

-Web: www.ubalt.edu/csi
+UBalt Student Center, Room 002 Tel: 410.837.5417 Fax: 410.837.5431 Email: engagement@ubalt.edu Web: ubalt.edu/engagement

-The Henry and Ruth Blaustein Rosenberg Center for Student Involvement offers a range of opportunities for every student at the University of Baltimore through student activities, student organizations and leadership.
-The center supports more than 80 student organizations, including the Student Government Association; the Student Events Board; and cultural, religious, academic and social organizations that each contribute to the UB community.
-Students are able to get involved, make new friends and gain valuable leadership skills (all while having fun!) through the center's programs.
+The Henry and Ruth Blaustein Rosenberg Center for Student Engagement and Inclusion offers a range of experiences for every UBalt student through student activities, student organizations, inclusion programs, and community engagement opportunities.
+The center supports a variety of student organizations, including the Student Government Association, the Student Events Board, and cultural, religious, academic and social organizations that each contribute to the UBalt community.